UNITED STATES BANKRUPTCY COURT

-Judge Russin does not engage in any kind of communication with parties before the Court except on the record and through documents filed with the Clerk and orders entered by the court.
-Bankruptcy Rule 9003 prohibits such ex parte communication with the Judge by any party in interest regarding any matter affecting a case.
+The Court does not engage in any kind of communication with parties before the Court except on the record and through documents filed with the Clerk and orders entered by the Court.
+Bankruptcy Rule 9003 prohibits such ex parte communication by any party in interest regarding any matter affecting a case.
 Failure to comply with this rule may result in sanctions.

-DO NOT write letters to, e-mail, or call Judge Russin, his law clerks, the Courtroom Deputy (except as otherwise provided by these rules and guidelines), or any member of the Clerk’s office.
-Each letter or e-mail addressed to Judge Russin or his law clerks or otherwise sent to the Court and identifying a particular case or proceeding, may at the Court’s discretion be placed on the relevant docket and made part of the public record.
-Any such letter or e-mail may be set for hearing.
+DO NOT write letters to, e-mail, or call the Court, law clerks, the Courtroom Deputy (except as otherwise provided by applicable local rules and guidelines), or any member of the Clerk’s office.
+Each letter, e-mail, or other communication addressed to the Court or his law clerks or otherwise sent to the Court and relating to a particular case or proceeding, may at the Court’s discretion be placed on the relevant docket and made part of the public record.
+Any such communication may be set for hearing.

-Regardless of whether the Judge is presiding, while at the courthouse (including during meetings of creditors under section 341 of the Bankruptcy Code) counsel and other persons should conduct themselves professionally, with appropriate respect for the Court, members of the Clerk’s Office, trustees, counsel to the United States Trustee, courthouse staff, opposing counsel, litigants, and witnesses.
+Regardless of whether the Judge is presiding, while at the courthouse or engaged in any court proceeding, whether in-person or remotely (including during meetings of creditors under section 341 of the Bankruptcy Code), counsel and other persons should conduct themselves professionally, with appropriate respect for the Court, members of the Clerk’s Office, trustees, counsel to the United States Trustee, courthouse staff, opposing counsel, litigants, and witnesses.
 The Court’s Guidelines for Courtroom Decorum, which are posted on the Court’s website, will be strictly enforced.

 Mobile phones may not be used to make phone calls in the courtroom at any time when court is in session.
 Court is in session at any time the proceedings are being recorded even if the Judge is not presiding.